OpenNewsLabs/field-guide-open-source-newsroom/Chapter02-Starting-New-Project.md

+# Chapter 2: Starting a New Project

 **In The Beginning ...**

-# Let's Get It Started
+## Let's Get It Started

 Congratulations, now you've got buy-in from your organization!
 Your internal stakeholders, bosses, and team are totally cool with what you have planned.
 You do have a plan, right?